grow/grow-ext-editor/Readme.md

 ### Collection Configuration

-The editor uses the `_editor.yaml` file in collections to determine which fields to show in the editor.
-If there is no configuration for a collection the editor attempts to guess the field types by the values of the content.
+In collections, the `_editor.yaml` file determines which fields to show in the editor.
+If no configuration file exists for a collection the editor attempts to guess the field types by the values of the content.

 ```yaml
 fields: